Lobstrco/lobstr-browser-extension/@lobstrco/signer-extension-api/README.md

 # @lobstrco/signer-extension-api

-This packages builds a wrapper around the messaging system used to interact with the LOBSTR browser extension.
-Client applications will be able to install this package from npm and then integrate with the LOBSTR signer extension using dev-friendly methods.
+This package builds a wrapper around the messaging system used to interact with the LOBSTR browser extension.
+Client applications will be able to install this package from npm and then integrate it with the LOBSTR signer extension using dev-friendly methods.

+## User Interface Guideline

+To ensure consistency of styles with the LOBSTR wallet, please use the assets in [this folder](../../extension/public/static/images) for your integration and always write the **LOBSTR** wallet brand name in all capital letters only.

 ## Getting Started
 To get started, you’ll need both the LOBSTR signer extension and the API needed to integrate with it.